pwnapplehat/PwnOffsetPatcher/README.md

 ## Frequently Asked Questions

 1. **Can I use this tool for any iOS game?**
-   - Currently, PwnOffsetPatcherApp supports specific versions of PUBG Mobile and Call of Duty Mobile.
+   - Currently, PwnOffsetPatcher supports specific versions of PUBG Mobile and Call of Duty Mobile.
 Future updates may add support for more games.

 2. **How safe are the hacks?**
    - While the hacks have been tested, use them at your own risk.
 Game developers actively monitor for cheating, and using hacks could result in account bans.